oroinc/documentation/backend/scopes/index.rst

 Scopes
 ======

-A scope is a set of application parameters that have different values in different requests.
+A scope is a set of application parameters with different values in different requests.

 For a working example of using scopes in Oro applications, please check out the *VisibilityBundle* and *CustomerBundle* codes.